openstack-archive/sahara-image-elements/elements/java/README.md

 configured to install to a specific location.
 Set the JAVA_TARGET_LOCATION variable in order to customize the top-level directory that will contain the JDK install.
 By default, this variable is set to "/usr/java".

-Note: setting the install location will currently only work for .bin install types.